lagleki/livla/ircbot/README.md

 to “#gleki” as well as “livlytcan”.
 Gleki is the original author of the script and use this channel to do his testing.
 You can remove his hardcoded channel.

-Also, it seems that `livlytcan` and, in fact, the asker itself, may not be required to use the script, at least at a basic level.

 I currently tested this configuration without crash:

 ```javascript